2026 Mentors

-In addition to our usual crew of local mentors, we’re pleased to welcome Dubside, Tim Gallaway, Gina Johnson, Henry Davies, and Chuck Smith to the 2025 Traditional Paddlers Gathering
+In addition to our usual crew of local mentors, we’re pleased to welcome Dubside, Trina Hahn, Henry Davies, and Chuck Smith to the 2026 Traditional Paddlers Gathering

 Dubside